felipemorais/kanlo-update/README.md

 ```

 ###Tricks
-Create a task to do pushAll and pullAll
+Create a task to pushAll and pullAll

 ```js
 grunt.registerTask('pullAll', [